JMRI/JMRI/scripts/HOWTO-distribution.md

 ================================================================================
 ## Notification

 - Create a [GitHub Issue](https://github.com/JMRI/JMRI/issues) to hold discussion with conventional title "Create release-n.n.n".
+(This might already exist, if it was properly created at the end of the last build cycle)

 ================================================================================